Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells: Introduction

 The remainder of this paper is structured as follows.
-We first show that under a transient hydrodynamic pulse Bovine sperm cells enter either a long-lived vortex or flocking state, with the latter characterized by giant number fluctuations and transverse density fluctuation correlations consistent with both our agent-based simulations and the predictions of long-wavelength models of polar liquids \cite{toner2019giant}.
-We then show that the cell density and the persistence time parameter of our agent-based model are key parameters controlling the phase boundary between vortex and flocking states observed experimentally, which may hold biological relevance regarding the fertilization capacity of different sperm \cite{schoeller2020collective}.
+We first describe the experimental conditions under which we observe Bovine sperm cells in a quasi-2-dimensional setting enter either an induced, long-lived vortex or flocking state as a result of a transient hydrodynamic pulse.
+We then introduce a computational agent-based model to try to understand our experiments, in which collections of self-propelling, aligning, persistently-turning interact in simulation domain with periodic boundary conditions.
+We use low-density experiments to match parameters between different experiments and our model, and then report the statistical features of the flocking phases observed in our experiments.
+Surprisingly, we find that the experimental flocking state is characterized by giant number fluctuations, transverse density fluctuation correlations, and anisotropic box scaling statistics that are qualitatively consistent with the predictions of long-wavelength models of active polar liquids \cite{toner2019giant}, although with clear quantitative differences.
+Finally, we show that the cell density and the persistence time parameter of our agent-based model are key parameters controlling the phase boundary between disordered and ordered phases, allowing us to predict whether transient pulses will lead to collective motion based on measured single-cell properties.
+This may be of biological relevance regarding the fertilization capacity of different sperm \cite{schoeller2020collective}.